Ludobico/WorldStory-AI/README.md

 After installing both the frontend and backend, execute the `StartKit.bat` file to launch the project.

-if the batch file does not run, or if you prefer to run it using commands, enter the following commands in two seperate terminals withi the direcory where you downloaded the WorldStory_AI repository
+if the batch file does not run, or if you prefer to run it using commands, enter the following commands in two seperate terminals withi the direcory where you downloaded the WorldStory-AI repository

 - frondend